If your question isn't answered by this page, please do get in touch.

 Are bursaries available for the Science Communication Conference?

-Bursaries are available to help specific individuals attend the Conference that wouldn't otherwise be able to come.
-Applications are now open and will close on the 28th March.
-Bursaries are awarded in the following categories:
+In 2015, we hope to be able to offer bursaries to help specific individuals attend the Conference that wouldn't otherwise be able to come.
+Bursaries were awarded in the following categories:

 - BSc or MSc Science Communication students (UK Full/Part time course for 2013/2014)